The Box at Penn State service is authorized for storage of certain High information (Level 3).

 • Leave "Allow anyone who can access this folder from a shared link to join" unchecked.

-• Check "Restrict shared links to collaborators only" for both files and folders.
+• Check "Only collaborators can access this folder via shared links" for both files and folders.

-These will be set by the Box service team upon account creation; co-owners and collaborators of folders within these accounts will be unable to change these settings.
+These will be set by the Box service team upon account creation; only co-owners of folders within these accounts will be able to change these settings.

-Users who need to share PHI outside of Penn State should email a request to firstname.lastname@example.org
+Users who need to share High information outside of Penn State should email a request to firstname.lastname@example.org

 • Commercial Box accounts

 • Personal (i.e., associated with user’s Access ID) PSU Box accounts

 • NPAs not configured for High information